DiogoRibeiro7/nosql-databases-labs/labs/lab01_intro/mongo_handout/README.md

     ConnectionFailure
         If the server cannot be reached.
     """
+    # Fail fast with a descriptive error when the URI is malformed.
     if not isinstance(uri, str):
         raise TypeError("MongoDB URI must be a string.")

+    # The short timeout prevents the sample script from hanging if MongoDB
+    # is not running on the student's machine.
     client = MongoClient(uri, serverSelectionTimeoutMS=5000)

     # 'ping' is a simple command to check that MongoDB is reachable.